dynamsoft-docs/capture-vision-docs/parameters/reference/document-normalizer-task-settings/quadrilateral-detection-modes.md

 # QuadrilateralDetectionModes

-`QuadrilateralDetectionModes` controls the quadrilateral detection process on an image.
+Parameter `QuadrilateralDetectionModes` controls the quadrilateral detection process on an image.
 It currently includes only one mode.

 ## Example